Scott City, Kansas: Arts and culture

+Sister City

+On September 23, 2023, the City of Scott City entered into an agreement with the Northern Cheyenne Tribe to form a Sister City relationship.
+Scott City is only the second U.S. city to form a Sister City union with a sovereign tribal nation.

-Annual Events
+Annual events

 The Scott County Free Fair is an annual event held in Scott City.
 There is a livestock show as well as many events.

 The Whimmydiddle Arts and Crafts Fair is held on the last Saturday of September in the Scott City Park.

 Beefiesta is held yearly to celebrate the beef industry in Scott County, one of the largest cattle feeding counties in the state.
 The Beefiesta BBQ is held during the Scott County Free Fair.
 The city also hosts Beef Tasting Booths at the city park immediately following the parade.

 Every July 4, a fireworks show is exhibited on the east side of town near the baseball fields.
 Nearby Scott County Lake also holds a fireworks show on the lake shore.

 On the third weekend in August, the Lake Scott Car Club hosts the Lake Scott Rod Run.

 One weekend every fall, the Sunflower Futurity and Derby is held at the Scott City Indoor Arena.
 Barrel Racers compete against a few hundred others.
 Open Barrel Race, Seniors Barrel Race, and Juniors & Pee-Wee Barrel Races are put on as well as the actual barrel races.

 The annual Carp Contest is held at Lake Scott State Park one weekend during the summer months.
 The event is put on by the Chamber of Commerce, Lake Scott State Park, and Friends of Lake Scott.

 The M.A.S.H.
 Golf Tournament is typically held on the second weekend in June.
 This tournament is limited to 18 teams and lasts for about 6 hours.